Installing Rocky Linux 8¶

 After the media check runs to completion and the media is successfully verified to be usable, the installer will automatically continue to the next screen.

-Select the language you want to use to perform the installation in this screen.
+Select the language you want to use for the installation on this screen.
 For this guide, we select English (United States).
 Then click the Continue button.

 The Installation Summary screen is an all-in-one area where you make the important decisions about the operating system to be installed.